IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

 FileNotFoundError
 ^^^^^^^^^^^^^^^^^

 This could mean that the local data directory is not set up with the same paths as the SDC.
-See the data directory section for an example of how to set this up.
+See the `Data Directory`_ section for an example of how to set this up.

 .. _rest-api-specification: